wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The aggregation layer lets you install additional Kubernetes-style APIs in your cluster.

 ConfigMap is an API object used to store non-confidential data in key-value pairs.
-Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+Pods can consume <a href="#ConfigMaps">ConfigMaps</a> as environment variables, command-line arguments, or as configuration files in a volume.

-<a name="yaml-files"></a>

-### yaml file Kinds

-The kinds of yaml files:

-???

 <a name="Deployments"></a>